|Project by reedwood||posted 369 days ago||1498 views||1 time favorited||8 comments|

 One thing for sure,

-there are good framing carpenters, custom cabinet makers and high end trim carpenters,
+there are really good framing carpenters, fine cabinet makers and high end trim carpenters,

 As a carpenter/contractor, I’ve had the pleasure of working with a few of them.

 The Stair Master

 They are like Gods that walk amongst the nimble minded wood butchers that we are.

 Oozing stoic confidence, an undeniable air of respect, a silent swagger, hiding privileged secrets we dare not ask, for fear of exposing our tinder bellies. (ending up looking stupid)

 Behold the Stair Master with his tool box of magical goodness!

 Full of jigs and wtfit’s, shop worn Starrett squares and odd brad point bits, scratch awls and modified countersinks, grandpa’s wooden torpedo level and a medley of clamps, widgets and rasps.